allesklar/tkh_admin_panel/README.md

 		$ rake tkh_admin_panel:setup

+Start or restart your server!

+		$ rails s

+## Upgrading

+Update the gem:

+    $ bundle update tkh_admin_panel

+Update locale files.
+This is only needed with a new minor version number ( second level from left )

+		$ rake tkh_admin_panel:update

-And then of course start or restart your server!
+Start or restart your server!

 		$ rails s